openlayers/data/readme.md

 # OpenLayers Data

 This repository includes data used for examples hosted at openlayers.org.
-The contents of the `data` directory in this repo will be published at http://openlayers.org/data/.
+The contents of the `docs` directory in this repo will be published at http://openlayers.org/data/.

 ## http://openlayers.org/data/vector/ecoregions-2017.json